php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

         echo $post->comments_count;
     }

-You may add the "counts" for multiple relations as well as add constraints to the queries:
+You may retrieve the "counts" for multiple relations as well as add constraints to the queries:

     $posts = Post::withCount(['votes', 'comments' => function ($query) {
         $query->where('content', 'like', 'foo%');